Election Design Field Guides

-ballot design techniques that help ensure that every vote is cast as
+Field-researched, critical election design techniques to help ensure that every vote is cast as voters intend

 It’s amazing the difference simple language can make for voters.
 In research conducted for the U.S. National Institute of Standards and Technology (NIST), Ginny Redish and Dana Chisnell found that when instructions on ballots were in plain language, voters made fewer mistakes and were more likely to vote the way they intended.
 The 10 guidelines in this Field Guide come mainly from the NIST research.

 These guidelines for conducting usability tests of ballots comes from two main sources.
 The first is a group of documents put together into the Local Election Official (LEO) Usability Testing Kit developed by the Usability in Civic Life project by the Usability Professionals’ Association.
 The second source is the years of experience the team behind the Field Guides has conducting usability tests and working with counties and states to help them make ballots, forms, and web sites work better for all citizens.

 One way to ensure voter intent is to make sure poll workers know what to do when.
 The clearer their training before Election Day and the job aids they have at hand on Election Day, the more likely everything will go smoothly.
 In research conducted for the U.S. National Institute of Standards and Technology (NIST), Dana Chisnell and Susan Becker learned that following some basic rules in writing procedures can help poll workers be efficient and effective.